 Recipe Notes

-Make sure all the ingredients are submerged into the brine to prevent mold especially for the first 24 hours.
-Use cabbage leaves or fermenting lids that you can find in the store to push down the zucchini into the brine.
+- Make sure all the ingredients are submerged into the brine to prevent mold, especially for the first 24 hours.
+Use cabbage leaves or fermenting lids that you can find in the store to push down the vegetables into the brine.
 So long as they remain under the anaerobic safety of the brine, they’ll be safe.

-Speaking of taste, you can adjust the saltiness of the brine.
-I find it safer to add enough salt to help the fermentation process safely otherwise it may create mold issues too.
+- You can adjust the saltiness of the brine.
+I find it safer to add enough salt to help the fermentation process safely; otherwise, it may create mold issues too.